The Internet or online shopping and eCommerce business is on the rise as more people get access to the internet.

 It all starts with an idea.
 Maybe you already have a concept in mind, maybe you don’t.
 Either way, you’ll have to do some research and planning.

 Let’s say you want to sell handcrafted sweaters.
-Your unique selling proposition is the sweaters are matchless, well-crafted and perhaps even customisable.
+Your unique selling proposition is the sweaters are matchless, well-crafted, and perhaps even customizable.
 However, you plan on making all these sweaters yourself, which takes a lot of time.